Ambien speeds up stroke recovery – Study says

 Stroke recovery and how Ambien can help

-While Ambien may show positive results with regard to stroke recovery in mice, the drug is yet to be tested for efficacy in humans.
+While this may show positive results with regard to stroke recovery in mice, the drug is yet to be tested for efficacy in humans.
 The drug needs further testing before it is checked for efficiency in human trials.
 As yet, it is not recommended to use the drug in patients for stroke recovery.
 The sleep medication would have to be in the right dosage before it can be administered.
-For now, use Ambien for its insomnia-treating benefits to get the maximum therapeutic effects.
+For now, buy Ambien and use for its insomnia-treating benefits to get the maximum therapeutic effects.